miali88/spritely_ai/README.md

 ### 🗺️ Roadmap
-- Add conversation history (in session context, a dict)
 - Always-on listening mode with wake word detection.
 See local STT.
 - Create a md file for database.
 Use an LLM instead of vector similarity search.
 Code example:
 [text](https://small-limit-60e.notion.site/Using-an-LLM-agent-instead-of-vector-search-for-IR-18353e390487801cb447cb2eb111a18f)